 Ending Tax Loopholes for Profitable Corporations

-While Americans pay as much as $4 per gallon at the gas pump, Exxon reportedly avoided paying any income taxes on their record $30 billion profits in 2009.
-Similarly, GE paid no federal income taxes in 2010 on profits of $14.2 billion.
+Some of America's most profitable companies pay no federal income tax.
+For example, between 2008 and 2012, General Electric and Verizon paid no federal income tax.
+Exxon reportedly avoided paying any income taxes on their record $30 billion profits in 2009.
 Ending tax loopholes for profitable corporations would generate $50 billion a year.

-In addition, ending subsidies to big agriculture conglomerates would save $20 billion a year.
+In addition, ending subsidies to big agriculture conglomerates would save more than $20 billion a year.

 Eliminating Waste and Unnecessary Programs

 There is no reason to spend billions of dollars per year on antiquated Cold War-era weapons systems the Pentagon does not want.
-The U.S. must also reassess our troop deployment in Iraq and Afghanistan and other Cold War commitments to nations such as Germany and Japan.
-A smaller presence of Special Forces in Afghanistan would allow the Afghanis to settle their intertribal and intratribal conflicts, and would save taxpayers $100 billion per year.
+The U.S. must also reassess our continued involvement in Iraq and Afghanistan and other Cold War commitments to nations such as Germany and Japan.